* Designates Original Cast Member/Role Development

 Edward Rice (Performer), originally from the suburbs of Chicago, holds a BS and MFA in Dance from Illinois State University and the University of Iowa, respectively.
 He has performed with Jennifer Kayle + Company, The Brian Brooks Moving Company, Stone Depot Dance Lab, Jody Oberfelder Dance Projects, Amber Sloan, Elizabeth Dishman, Laura Peterson Choreography, Benn Rasmussen’s Ardent August, Alexandra Beller/Dances, and in Punchdrunk’s Sleep No More.
 He has taught throughout the Mid-West, at Dance New Amsterdam, The New School, The International Dance Festival in Bytom, Poland and The Open Look Festival in St. Petersburg, Russia.
 His choreography received honors at American College Dance Festival, and has been performed throughout the Mid-West, in NYC at Dixon Place and as part of Synethesia by Electric Pear Productions.
 He is Producer of RoofTop Dance and Company Manager for Alexandra Beller/Dances.

-Zoë Schieber (Collaborating Artist/Doctor*) In addition to Third Rail Projects, Zoë Schieber, is currently a member of Eva Dean Dance and recently performed again with Noémie Lafrance.
-Since 2002, she has shown her own work in the streets and in traditional venues in New York, Asheville, and Galway.
-She graduated Tulane University with an Anthropology degree and is currently teaching the Feldenkrais Method of Somatic Education.
+Since 2002, Zoë Schieber (Collaborating Artist/Doctor*) has shown her own work in the streets and in traditional venues in New York, Asheville, and Galway.
+She has performed with several New York choreographers including Eva Dean, Noémie LaFrance, and Abby Bender.
+A Georgia native, she graduated from Tulane University with an Anthropology degree.
+When she is not dancing or trying to get to the woods she is teaching the Feldenkrais Method of Somatic Education.
 For more information please visit zoozimoves.com.
-Zoë is thrilled to be working with TRP this season!

 Jessy Smith (Performer) grew up dancing in woodsy Hudson, Ohio and went on to receive a BFA in Dance from NYU’s Tisch School of the Arts.
 She choreographs and performs with The Good to Go Girls, a bubbly trio of classically trained dancers whose skits toy with physical comedy and burlesque.
 Their work, coined “surprisingly professional” by the New York Times, has been presented at numerous venues including Joe’s Pub, DTW, The Box NYC, Le Poisson Rouge and The Triad Theater.
 Smith also collaborates with Theater Reverb to stage political performances and media stunts.